 - when you have your Certificate of No Impediment and your Statutory Declaration, you need to send them both to the FCO Legalisation Office in Milton Keynes for each to be legalised with a Hague Apostille.
 The Legalisation office will charge for this – please check the current charges and procedure on the Legalisation Office website www.fco.gov.uk/legalisation;

 - Translation of the Certificate of No Impediment: The Certificates of No Impediment must be translated into Italian by an official translator in Italy, the translations must be then certified at the Law court in Italy.
+All original documents must then be shipped to Italy.

 Please note that different and specific requirements are necessary in the following cases: